ChahiriAbderrahmane/modern-data-stack-nyc-taxi/README.md

 I optimized the pipeline architecture by **decoupling static data processing** from the daily workflow.

-Initially, the DAG was monolithic, rebuilding all Dimensions (Zones, Calendar) and Facts on every run.
+Initially, the DAG was monolithic, rebuilding all Dimensions and Facts on every run.
 **Strategy:** I extracted static dimensions into a separate DAG (`static_dimensions_dag`) that runs only on-demand, leaving the main pipeline to process only new incoming trip data.

 | Before Optimization | After Optimization |